 We are very happy and proud to announce the release of the toolkit’s 200th tool (download it here).
-To celebrate we are giving the tool away for free!
+To celebrate we are giving this Goal Visualization tool away for free!

 Recently we sat down with PositivePsychology.com’s newest team member, Lucinda Poole and talked about the Positive Psychology Toolkit, the creation of the 200th tool and its application.